FundyPhytoPhys/FundyPhytoPhysCodeChunks/ImportingFromWebDataBases.md

 In line reference to Figure \@ref(fig:NappanTempPlot)

 This works if Figure Captions are set up properly for knitting using bookdown.
-The advantage is dynamic (re)numbering of figures.
+The advantage is dynamic (re)numbering of figures in the knit output.

 \newpage
 ### List of Figure Captions {-}